A Buchanan brother finds a love to treasure in this scintillating historical romance from New York Times bestselling author Lynsay Sands…

 *dum, dum, dummmmmmm….* (Traditional murder twist in a Sands novel.)

 This installment in the series feels very….short?
 The premise is bonkers, like all the Highland Brides books.
 I can’t quit this series since I really want to know how every, single one of these eight Buchanan siblings wind up lairding and ladying it up all over Scotland.
 (There’s still like one sibling left…and maybe a cousin?)
 It seems Sands took out at least two of the more bonkers murder attempts and the heroine actually doesn’t try to escape the guards set to keep her safe and Rory and Elysande actually talk about who they suspect is the bad guy (and that isn’t even the Big Bad, that guy is 100% off page) and…there isn’t much left to do in the book?
 So it’s fine.
 The scenes where they’re essentially hiding out in the border town inn that’s hostile to Scots and Elysande charms every inhabitant around are so sweet.
 Around the edges of Rory and Elysande’s love story is some really interesting stuff about the politics of King David of Scotland versus King Edward III of England.
 Sands really could have leaned into that divide, it would have been interesting to see play out.

-Dear FTC: I read a review copy I received from the publisher.
+Dear FTC: I read a digital galley of this book from the publisher via Edelweiss.